sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Plot data using PSTricks
+Short desc    : Plot data using PSTricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides plotting of data (typically from external
+Descript     : The package provides plotting of data (typically from external
              : files), using PSTricks.
 Plots may be configured using a wide
              : variety of parameters.
 ```